 Separate from a no contact order issued by the College, a Complainant can seek an order of protection from both the criminal or civil (family) court system.
 At the request of the Complainant, the Title IX Office will place the Complainant in touch with an advocate from Family Services who will be available to assist in obtaining a government court issued order of protection (or equivalent restraining order if outside New York State) and explain the consequences of violating such an order, including but not limited to arrest, additional conduct charges, and interim suspension.
 Both the Complainant and Respondent have the right to receive a copy of the order of protection when received by the College.
 Either the Title IX Coordinator, Deputy, or designee, or an advocate from Family Services will be available to explain the order and answer any questions about it.
-If such order is violated, an individual may contact the Title Office or College Security to receive assistance in effecting an arrest.
+If such order is violated, an individual may contact the Title IX Coordinator or Deputy to receive assistance in effecting an arrest.

-Complainants will also receive informational materials about resources including intervention, mental health counseling, and medical services.
+Complainants will also receive informational materials about resources including intervention, mental health counseling, and medical services, which will include information on whether such resources are available at no cost or for a fee.
 The College will also provide information on advocacy services and resources available through Family Services.
-Refer to Appendix B for the Family Services Center for Victim Safety and Support Resource Brochure.
+Refer to Appendix A for the Family Services Center for Victim Safety and Support Resource Brochure.